Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Non-reciprocal spin transport

-As for the ideal $\eta_s$ obtained at longer length (e.g., $L=\xi$) where the charge SDE is negligible, another mechanism plays a role to explain this phenomenon.
-This is shown in Fig. \ref{fig:xi_explain}.
-In this case, $\phi_\text{max(min)}$ deviates slightly from $\pm\pi/2$ (based on the sinusoidal charge supercurrent-phase relation with zero $\eta_e$) but this change is enough to cause a notable change in $\eta_s$.
-This is because of the $\cos\phi$ behavior of the spin supercurrent at which emerges as $eV/\Delta_0$ becomes large, so that both $\phi_\text{max}$ or $\phi_\text{min}$ provide a small magnitude of $J_s$.
-This allows the spin diode efficiency $\eta_s$ to become 100\% for voltages that cause $J_s$ to vanish for either $\phi_\text{max}$ or $\phi_\text{min}$.
-This indicates that a charge current-phase relation deviating from its standard form $\sin\phi$ is not necessary to realize the ideal spin SDE: just a conventional $\sin{\phi}$-like behavior of the charge current-phase relation is enough, so long that the system also permits a spin supercurrent which goes like $\cos{\phi}$ and can become zero under the small phase shifts from the ideal $\sin{\phi}$ behavior in $J_e(\phi)$.
-Compared to the previous mechanism applied for shorter junction, the supercurrent change magnitude is limited by the small phase shift.
+We now turn to the explanation of the predicted ideal NSS.
+First, we show how this can be obtained even for a conventional CPR.
+An example of this occurs for $L=\xi_S$ close to $eV/\Delta_0=3.32$.
+In this case, $\phi_\text{max(min)}$ deviates slightly from $\pm\pi/2$ based on the sinusoidal charge CPR with zero $\eta_Q$ [see Fig. \ref{fig:explain-spin-SDE-2}(a)], but this change is enough to cause a notable change in $\eta_S$ [see Fig. \ref{fig:explain-spin-SDE-2}(b)].
+This is because of the $\cos\phi$ behavior of the spin supercurrent which emerges as $eV/\Delta_0$ becomes large, so that both $\phi_\text{max}$ and $\phi_\text{min}$ provide a small magnitude of $J_S$.
+This allows the NSS efficiency $\eta_S$ to become 100\% for voltages that cause $J_S$ to vanish for either $\phi_\text{max}$ or $\phi_\text{min}$.
+This indicates that a charge CPR deviating notably from its standard form $\sin\phi$ is not necessary to realize the ideal NSS: just a conventional $\sin{\phi}$-like behavior of the charge CPR is enough, so long that the system also permits a spin supercurrent which goes like $\cos{\phi}$ and can become zero under the small phase shifts from the ideal $\sin{\phi}$ behavior in $J_Q(\phi)$.
+The change in the supercurrent magnitude is limited by the small phase shift.

+Now, we explore the ideal NSS with a CPR that strongly deviates from the conventional behavior.
+In Fig. \ref{fig:explain-spin-SDE-1}, we plot the charge CPR in the first row to find $\phi_\text{max}$ and $\phi_\text{min}$ for the two voltages $eV/\Delta_0=2$ and $2.02$.
+These phase differences are used to calculate $\eta_S$ through the spin CPR in the second row.
+It can be seen that even when the voltage only slightly changes the charge CPR, this is sufficient to cause a large change in $\phi_\text{max}$.
+When the new $\phi_\text{max}$ is changed to a value where the spin supercurrent $J_S$ vanishes, we get $\eta_S =-100\%$, indicating that $J_S$ is polarized when the current flows in one direction, while it is not polarized in the other direction.
+Note here the large change of $\phi_\text{max}$ also ensures a large absolute change in the spin supercurrent magnitude.
+This is beneficial with regard to experimental detection of this effect, which we discuss toward the end of this manuscript.